Supporting the places we know and love

 cazenove+loyd work in some of the most ecologically and culturally sensitive parts of the world.
 We are always conscious of operating in a way which has a positive impact on both the environment and the people.

-Tourism is our livelihood and the livelihood of those we work with in Africa+Indian Ocean, Central+South America and Asia+The Middle East – it is our responsibility to promote sustainable development in tourism.
+Tourism is our livelihood and the livelihood of those we work with in Africa + the Indian Ocean, Central + South America, Asia + the Middle East and The Polar Regions.
+Therefore, it is our responsibility to promote sustainable development in tourism.

-As a small company we believe that the best way to have a positive impact is to work with individuals who share our values.
-Similar to the locally-owned, small-scale lodges and hotels which we tend to favor for our clients, we also seek out charities that affect tangible change through small, local projects.
+As a small company, we believe that the best way to have a positive impact is to work with individuals who share our values.
+Similar to the locally owned, small-scale lodges and hotels which we tend to favour for our clients, we also seek out charities that affect tangible change through small, local projects.

-We currently support the following three charities which operate in our three regions of expertise:
+We currently support the following four charities that operate in our regions of expertise:

-The All About the Light Foundation gives small but powerful inflatable solar-powered lights- ‘Luci Lights’- to travelers of the world so that they may in turn personally give the lights to those who live without electricity, the 1.3 billion energy-impoverished people of the world.
+The All About the Light Foundation gives small but powerful inflatable solar-powered lights – ‘Luci Lights’ – to travellers, so that they may in turn, personally, give the lights to those who live without electricity, the 1.3 billion energy-impoverished people of the world.

 A Luci Light allows a child to do their homework after their chores are done and to thus stay in school longer and have a better life.
 It allows a midwife to assist in the best way possible at a difficult night birth and supports a mother in taking care of her family when daylight is gone.